Datanglong: Phylogeny

 The describing authors placed Datanglong in the Carcharodontosauria, in a basal position, making use of a previous cladistic analysis of Matthew Carrano.
 Soon after the publication, the Italian paleontologist Andrea Cau pointed out that this analysis had been strongly focused on the basal Tetanurae and therefore contained few traits of the Coelurosauria.
 That carried the danger that basal coelurosaurians were misplaced.
 Cau entered the traits of Datanglong into his own, more comprehensive, analysis and this indeed revealed that Datanglong was a basal coelurosaur.
 If this is correct, it would be the first known basal coelurosaur of a truly large size.
 He also directed attention to the fact that all synapomorphies that Datanglong shared with the Carcharodontosauria (the pneumatized cavities in the ilium and the pin-and-socket connection between the ilium and the ischium) were also shared with the Megaraptora.
 In 2017, Adun Samathi and Phorphen Chanthasit reported in an SVP abstract that they found Datanglong to nest in Megaraptora, "sharing the pneumaticity of the ilium with other megaraptorans."
+In 2024, Samathi and colleagues recovered Datanglong in this position once again, identifying nine characters to support its placement within Coelurosauria and also Megaraptora.
+In 2025, Kellermann, Cuesta & Rauhut consistently recovered Datanglong as an indeterminate carcharodontosaurid in all their analyses.